 Citizens Bank is a great option for borrowers with good credit who are looking for funding for multiple years of school, since its multiyear approval allows borrowers to get money each year without the need to reapply annually.

 Interest rates and terms

-Quoted rates include a 0.25 percent discount for signing up for automatic payments and a 0.25 percent discount for current Citizens Bank customers with a qualifying account.
+Citizens Bank offers two discounts: a 0.25 percent discount for signing up for automatic payments and a 0.25 percent discount for having a qualifying Citizens Bank account.

 |Loan product||Variable rate||Fixed rate|